traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise26a.chips.use-with-textbox.answers.md

     d.
 Clear the textbox (so the user can enter another textbox)

     e.
 Make the form field as dirty (to hide the hint)

+          public addAlias(event: MatChipInputEvent): void {
+            const input: MatChipInput = event.chipInput;
+            const value: string = event.value.trim();

+            if (value) {
+              // Add the alias to the array
+              this.aliases.push(value);

+              // Sync the class variable this.aliases with the form field this.myForm.controls.aliases.setValue(this.aliases);
+            }

+            if (input) {
+              // Clear the text box
+              input.inputElement.value = '';
+            }

+            // Make this form field as dirty (to hide the hint) this.myForm.controls.aliases.markAsDirty();
+          }

  5. In the TypeScript / add a method:  removeAlias() -- It takesn an index-to-remove / that's a number
     a.
 Remove this item from the array
     b.
 Sync the array of aliases with your form field called "aliases"

+          public removeAlias(aArrayIndexToRemove: number): void {
+            if (aArrayIndexToRemove < 0) {
+              // The array index is invalid.
+So, stop here. return;
+            }

+            // Remove this element from the array this.aliases.splice(aArrayIndexToRemove, 1);

+            // Sync the class variable this.aliases with the form field this.myForm.controls.aliases.setValue(this.aliases);
+          }

  6. In the HTML, replace the <mat-form-field> with this: